 A. Once menopause passes, many women find that their level of anxiety decreases.
 However, in addition to hormonal changes, there are often many other factors that contribute to the development of anxiety during menopause.
 For example, women who suffer more physical symptoms, experience negative life events or who are less functional are more likely to develop an anxiety disorder during menopause than women without these additional stressors.
 So, it is important not to ignore other possible causes of anxiety-just because a woman may be experiencing menopause.
 Treatment of anxiety is always warranted if there is significant distress or functional impairment.

 Q. Once a woman experiences an anxiety attack does this mean she will be more likely to experience them more often?

 A. Someone who has experienced panic attacks in the past is more likely to experience them in the future than someone who has never had one.
-That being said, panic attacks respond very well to a type of treatment called cognitive behavioral therapy (CBT).
+That being said, panic attacks respond very well to a type of treatment called cognitive-behavioral therapy (CBT).
 If CBT is carried out by a professional such as those at Citron Hennessey, it can be extremely effective.
 However, the patient has to be willing and keen to improve.

 Q. Oftentimes women may be able to feel an anxiety attack coming on.
 Do you have any advice as to how to recognize the start of one and how to stop it in its tracks before it progresses further?